Jamcha123/twoLLM/README.md

 # twoPrompt
-twoPrompt is a python command line tool that allows you to prompt different LLMs and Google Search Engine API.
+twoPrompt is a Chat App and A Developer API that allows you to prompt different LLMs

-twoPrompt has a paid account (login needed) and a guest account (no login needed but limited free prompts)
+TwoPrompt comes with 7 different LLMs that you can choose from.

-the guest account has 10 free prompts.
+twoPrompt comes in two parts:

-the paid version needs you to create an account and login.
+  A Chat App (free version) that you can pick

-it costs $0.02 per prompt or $1 per 50 prompts
+   Developer API (paid version, $0.04 per request) that can build helps you build AI apps.

-installation: ``` pip install twoprompt --break-system-packages ```
+twoPrompt developer API (login needed): https://twoprompt.de/developer.html

-then run in the CLI: ```prompt```
+twoPrompt Chat App (no login needed): https://twoprompt.de/chats.html

 models list: